 A disposition fee, sometimes referred to as an “exit fee”.
 Is a fee that sponsors charge upon the sale or disposition of a multifamily asset.
 Not all sponsors will charge this disposition fee.
 Those that do will generally charge a nominal amount ranging from 0.25% to 2.0% of the gross sales proceeds.

 A disposition fee, sometimes referred to as

 an “exit fee”, is a fee that sponsors charge upon

 the sale or disposition of a multifamily asset.

-The disposition fee is intended to compensate the sponsor for selecting a broker, preparing the multifamily asset for sale, and working through the buyer’s due diligence process prior to sale to ultimately realize a capital event that generates additional profit for investors.
+The disposition fee is intended to compensate the sponsor.
+The compensation is often for selecting a broker, preparing the multifamily asset for sale, and working through the buyer’s due diligence process prior to sale to ultimately realize a capital event that generates additional profit for investors.
 These fees will usually range from 0.5% to 1.0% of the sales price.